 - Cooperative—social play like jumping rope or playing sports

-Putting a sandbox next to a swing set is an accident waiting to happen, but there are other reasons to separate play zones.
-Kids who want to talk, daydream or use a musical toy may not have a good time if they’re surrounded by running or screaming.
+For example, a sandbox in front of a swing set is an accident waiting to happen.
+Additionally, kids who want to talk, daydream or use a musical toy may not have a good time if they’re surrounded by running or screaming.
+Passive play environments create enjoyable spaces for children who are more sensitive to stimuli or prefer quiet.

 More Tools.
 More Products.
 More Perks.

-Be more competitive and boost your bottom line with Pro Xtra, The Home Depot’s loyalty program built for Pros.
+Be more competitive and boost your bottom line with Pro Xtra, The Home Depot’s free loyalty program built for Pros.
 Sign up today to access the enhanced Pro Online Experience, built with the online business tools and time-saving features Pros need.